CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/N/Implementation notes for the block SYS.1.1 General Server.md

 Even if the procurement of an IT system has been made to ensure that it has enough storage space, storage space sooner or later becomes scarce in the event of prolonged use.
 On IT systems that are used by different users, the existing resources must therefore be divided so that all users can work as optimally as possible.
 Often you can observe the phenomenon that users want to have more storage space than is available to them.
 In addition to the ever-growing storage footprint of applications, another reason is that many users are reluctant to part with old and unneeded files.
 If no restrictions are made on storage space limitation and archiving, there is a risk that storage space for large amounts of legacy data will be wasted or the user directories will overflow.

 A simple solution would be to always provide more and more storage space as needed as demand increases.
 However, this is not always feasible in practice.
-Even if the users are sensitized for economical data storage, each unnecessary file is still often considered important.
+Even if the users are sensitized for economical data storage, each unnecessary file is nevertheless often considered important.

 For users or user groups, but also for applications, Disk Quotas can set a storage volume that must not be exceeded.
 On servers and all IT systems that are used concurrently by multiple users or applications, disk space should therefore be restricted for individual users as well as for applications through disk quotas.
 This includes servers (such as file, web, and mail servers) and clients with multiple user IDs.
 For clients where the data is disconnected from the system partition and used by only one user, a disk quota can be omitted.